Iris-GW/text_summarization_xsum/README.md

 # Text Summarization with Seq2Seq, Transformers, and Reinforcement Learning

-This repository contains code for three different methods of text summarization using the XSum dataset:
+This repository contains Jupyter notebooks for three different methods of text summarization using the XSum dataset:

 1. Sequence-to-Sequence (Seq2Seq) model
 2. Transformers (T5) model